Shorefast

-Shorefast is a Canadian social enterprise with the mission to build economic and cultural resilience on Fogo Island, Newfoundland.
-Shorefast is helping to create a more diverse economy on Fogo Island through a variety of charitable programs (run by Shorefast Foundation, a registered Canadian charity) and social businesses (run by Shorefast Social Enterprises Inc.).
-Best known among these social businesses is the Fogo Island Inn, which has earned global accolades for exceptional design and place-specific hospitality.
-All of the furnishings in the Inn are made locally, and after visitors to the Inn expressed interest in purchasing the unique furniture and textile items that decorate the Inn, Shorefast founded The Woodshop on Fogo Island, another social business whose surpluses are reinvested in the community.
+Shorefast is a Canadian social enterprise founded to build economic and cultural resilience on Fogo Island, Newfoundland.
+After years of economic development work on Fogo Island, Shorefast collaborates with other communities to share insights and best practices for local communities to thrive in the global economy.

+The enterprise includes a variety of charitable programs (run by Shorefast Foundation, a registered Canadian charity) and social businesses (run by Shorefast Social Enterprises Inc.).

+Shorefast's largest business is the luxury resort Fogo Island Inn.

+Shorefast founded Fogo Island Workshops to bring contemporary offerings for traditions of quilting and woodworking.
+Further businesses include Fogo Island Fish featuring hand-line cod, Growlers Ice Cream, and The Storehouse restaurant.

 History

-Shorefast was formed in 2006 by siblings Zita, Alan, and Anthony Cobb to build another leg on the Island’s economy following the collapse of the Atlantic northwest cod fishery.
+Shorefast was formed in 2006 by siblings Zita, Alan, and Anthony Cobb following the collapse of the Atlantic northwest cod fishery.
 Zita, who grew up on Fogo Island, left the island in 1975 to study business at Carleton University, and went on to become CFO of JDS Fitel, and then senior vice-president of strategy for fiber optics manufacturer JDS Uniphase.
-Following her career, she returned home to Fogo Island to start Shorefast’s work with her brothers.
-Cobb says that “the revitalization of Fogo Island over the past decade builds on the work of people decades before, who gathered to form the Fogo Island Co-operative to rebuild the economy when cod stocks drastically declined.”
+Following her career, she returned home to Fogo Island to start working with her brothers.

 Shorefast is recognized as a social enterprise, on the basis that it uses business-minded means to achieve social ends.
-As the founder, Zita received the Order of Canada in 2016, Canada's highest honour, for the charity's efforts.

 Charitable Programs

+The Shorefast Institute for Place-Based Economies

+During COVID-19, Shorefast ran a Community Economies Pilot project to determine how other Canadian communities could strengthen local economies in service of place.
+Partner communities included Fogo Island, Hamilton, London, Prince Edward County, and the South Island area of Victoria.
+Shorefast partnered with the Canadian Urban Institute, Community Foundations of Canada, and the Coady Institute in the initiative.
+The Pilot confirmed four key challenges that are impeding place-based economic development: (1) access to financial capital, (2) lack of community-specific data, (3) the need to shift mindsets, and (4) missing architecture for collaboration between economic sectors.
+Building from Pilot learnings and active practice on Fogo Island, Shorefast established The Shorefast Institute for Place-Based Economies, housing resources and opportunities for businesses, government bodies, and community members to learn, share, and connect on how to operate with a place-centric focus in economic development.

 Fogo Island Arts

-Built upon the legacy of the National Film Board of Canada's Fogo Process, Fogo Island Arts is a founding initiative of Shorefast.
+Fogo Island Arts is a founding initiative of Shorefast built upon the legacy of the National Film Board of Canada's Fogo Process.
 The residency-based contemporary art venue hosts artists, designers, writers, filmmakers, musicians, curators, and thinkers from around the world.
 While on the Island, artists work in one of four artist studios designed by Newfoundland-born, Norway-based architect Todd Saunders.
-Artists-in-residence regularly participate in community engagements, often in the form of public talks, throughout the year and selected artists also present solo exhibitions at the Fogo Island Gallery, located in the Fogo Island Inn.
+Artists-in-residence regularly participate in community engagements, often in the form of public talks, and selected artists also present solo exhibitions at the Fogo Island Gallery, located in the Fogo Island Inn.